 His work began to be collected: his plays, published in 2009; his poems, in 2010; and also in 2010 Gray produced a monumental ‘autopictography’, A Life in Pictures, bringing writing and art together to illustrate his own story.
 A retrospective of his writing life was the subject of an exhibition at the Mitchell Library, Glasgow in 2011.

-Alasdair Gray is the nearest Scotland has to a Leonardo da Vinci.
-He is a polymath: an artist, a novelist, a polemicist – and a poet.
-He is best known for fiction, especially Lanark, a novel which depicts both a Glasgow of the imagination (though still recognisable) and the personal journey of an artist through it.
+Alasdair Gray was the nearest Scotland has to a Leonardo da Vinci.
+He was a polymath: an artist, a novelist, a polemicist – and a poet.
+He was best known for fiction, especially Lanark, a novel which depicts both a Glasgow of the imagination (though still recognisable) and the personal journey of an artist through it.
 At one point the artist hero, Thaw, is asked whether he paints to give Glasgow a more imaginative life and he answers, ‘No. That’s my excuse.
 I paint because I feel cheap and purposeless when I don’t.’
-Substitute ‘write’ for ‘paint’ and you have Gray’s raison d’être as an author.
-He has always written poems as well as stories and although it can be argued that his fiction is very personal and painfully honest, the essence of Gray’s wrestling with his demons – whether of love, lust, loss, illness, the politics of power – is laid bare in his poetry.
+Substitute ‘write’ for ‘paint’ and you had Gray’s raison d’être as an author.
+He had always written poems as well as stories and although it can be argued that his fiction is very personal and painfully honest, the essence of Gray’s wrestling with his demons – whether of love, lust, loss, illness, the politics of power – is laid bare in his poetry.

 Gray’s poetry is not as well known as the fiction and artwork, but can be seen as a kind of distillation of all that concerns him: an ongoing commentary on life and art, his own and in general.
 The poems might be considered ‘difficult’; they are not immediately accessible in the way his fiction is, they are often more abstract.
 Indeed, one is grateful for the occasional reference to something tangible and recognisable, such as a tram in the street, or real people – his wife or son, for example.
 They deal with big ideas: God, love, power, art.
 But whether we ‘get’ them or not, they are obviously a personal working out of concerns and problems and it is this very personal element, this honesty, this laying bare of his soul (perhaps more so than with any other Scottish writer) that gives the poems their special quality, their charge.
 Gray has said in an interview that he only writes poems ‘when suffering a strong feeling of personal loss’.